procoderer/chrome-extension-project/README.md

 ## Known Bugs and Incomplete Features

 No unresolved bugs have been found.
 In the future, we may want to allow the user to enter in their API key in the actual extension instead of making them add a `.env` file with their API key.
+In addition, we currently only have a barebones user interface and want to modify it.

 ## Credits